TheCeltrix1/Game-Engines-1-Assignment/README.md

 1. Hit play

 ## How it works
-The sky is generated using a custom, moving shader on a Quad gameobject The fog is generated using HDRP lighting and post processing alongside the bloom effect on the lightning bolts The lightning is generated with object pooling and an audio processing function that determines the amplitude of the audio and generates the bolts from that.
+The sky is generated using a custom moving cloud shader on a Quad gameobject.
+The fog is generated using HDRP lighting and post processing alongside the bloom effect on the lightning bolts.
+The lightning is generated with object pooling and an audio processing function that determines the amplitude of the audio and generates the bolts from that.
+The particle effects are achieved with two methods, a particle system using a spherical mesh and an electricity shader, colour changes based on bad.
+The other is achieved with a trail renderer on a gameobject that is moved through the scene very fast to generate the bolt shape.
 Everything is variable based, allowing for customisation.

 ## References